Null-Result Detection and Einstein-Podolsky-Rosen (EPR) Correlations

 \textbf{IV.
 Discussion}

-We see that if (authentic) NR detections do not induce the collapse of the state vector, then the correlation between photons $\nu_{1}$ and\textrm{\ } $\nu_{2}$ may disappear, or at best be reduced to a classical one.
-This seems to violate the quantum mechanical formalism; however, at least in principle, a small modification of this formalism would be able to incorporate this result.
-First, we would have to know when there is and when there is no collapse, and then \textquotedblleft mechanically\textquotedblright\ apply the formalism.
-In other words, expression $(1)$, with its usual physical interpretation, would not always be valid (we would have a similar situation if the expected violations of Bell's inequalities were not confirmed).

-There are two possible results\textrm{\ }for the experiment that has been discussed and is represented in Fig. 2.
-The first is that NR-detection collapse\ does not occur.
-Although this may sound improbable, the experiment is worth doing, since, as emphasized at the beginning of this paper, NR-detection collapse\ is far from being a trivial fact.
-In this case, as stressed in ref.
-3 and 4, faster-than-light (FTL) communication would be possible, in principle, provided we are able to establish which photon is \textit{really}\textbf{\ }detected first.
-For instance, by monitoring the number of detections on the right-hand side of the experimental apparatus, it would be possible to know whether one of the detectors on the left-hand side has been removed or not \textrm{[24], since it follows from }$(17)$\textrm{ that }$p^{\prime}(b_{\perp})\neq p^{\prime}(b)$.
-This is in agreement with Svetlichny's arguments\textrm{\ [25] }supporting the standpoint according to which a causal theory (i.e., without superluminal communication) implies formal state collapse.
-In other words, in some situations, if there is no collapse, there must be FTL communication.
-In the experiment represented in Fig. 2 (with no detours, to have space-like events) this would be a consequence of the coexistence of nonlocal\ collapse (in the case of O detections) with the absence of nonlocal collapse (in the case of NR detections).
+As emphasized at the beginning of this paper, NR-detection collapse\ is far from being a trivial fact, and as such deserves to be experimentally investigated.
+As already stressed in ref.
+5 and 6, an interesting result is that, if NR-detection collapse\ does not occur, then FTL communication becomes possible, at least in principle, provided we are able to establish which photon of an entangled pair is really\ detected first \textrm{[18]}.\textrm{ }For instance, by monitoring the number of detections on the right-hand side of the experimental apparatus (Fig.1), it would be possible to know whether detector $D_{1}$ on the left-hand side has been \textquotedblleft removed\textquotedblright\ (that is, if a detour has been introduced) or not \textrm{[19], }since it follows from\textrm{ }$(17)$\textrm{ }that\textrm{ }$p^{\prime}(b_{\perp})\neq p^{\prime}(b)$.
+This is in agreement with Svetlichny's arguments\textrm{\ [20] }supporting the standpoint according to which a causal theory (i.e. without superluminal communication) implies formal state collapse.
 Although, at first sight, FTL communication seems inconsistent with special relativity, things may not be so simple.
-As shown in the appendix, no causal paradox necessarily arises from superluminal signaling.
+As shown in the appendix (and surprising as it may sound), no causal paradox necessarily arises from superluminal signaling, even maintaining the Lorentz transformations.